TattdCodeMonkey/hmc5883l/README.md

 	   / \
 	  /    \
 	Heading Server (holds latest valid heading read)
     		   \
 		        Compass Supervisor
     		    |
 		        Compass Server (Handle all interaction with compass over i2c)

 Further unit tests are needed.
-All code is functioning, but reading from compass do not seem correct.
+All code is functioning, but readings from compass do not seem correct.
-Will require further integration testing to diagnose and correct.
+Will require further integration testing to diagnose and correct issues.